How to Read The Foresight Guide

 The Guide is written for four global audiences, in this priority order.
 Below is some advice on how each audience may best use it.

 - Foresight Practitioners may benefit most from understanding The Do Loop (aka The Eight Skills), our preferred model of adaptive foresight practice.
 It is derived from a broad survey of the management literature.
-The Do Loop is outlined in Chapters 1 and 8, and discussed in-depth in Chapter 9, The Do Loop: The Eight Skills of Effective Foresight Practice.
+The Do Loop is outlined in Chapters 1 and 6, and discussed in-depth in Chapter 7, The Do Loop: The Eight Skills of Effective Foresight Practice.
 Three of the eight skills are core foresight activities, and the remaining five are necessary to translate foresight into effective action in the organization.
-Does your team presently use all eight skills (Chapter 9) and some of the related methods (Chapter 10)?
+Does your team presently use all eight skills, and some of the related methods (Chapter 8)?
 Are your team or your client weak in one or more of these skills?
 How can you compensate for those weaknesses, and better run the cycle?
 Practitioners may also benefit from the twenty specialty functions of foresight, and their practice associations, outlined in Chapter 1.
 Which of these best fit your strengths?
 Who can you partner with in specialties where you are weak?
-Practitioners may also gain insights from Chapter 12, peer practice advice from over fifty foresight professionals in five practice types.
-Chapters 2 and 3, exponential foresight and evo devo foresight, can also help practitioners better anticipate exponential opportunities and disruptions, and better define unpredictable and predictable futures for their clients.
+Practitioners may also gain insights from Appendix 1, peer practice advice from over fifty foresight professionals in five practice types.
+Chapters 2 and 3, exponentials and evo devo foresight, can also help practitioners better anticipate exponential opportunities and disruptions, and better define unpredictable and predictable futures for their clients.

 - Anyone interested in the future may enjoy Chapter 1, and skimming other sections of the Guide for occasional thoughts, stories and predictions on the near- and longer-term future.
-Those looking for even more challenges, opportunities, uncertainties, forecasts and predictions should investigate the global foresight reading lists in Chapter 14.
+Those looking for even more challenges, opportunities, uncertainties, forecasts and predictions should investigate the global foresight reading lists in Appendix 3.